On-shell action and the Bekenstein-Hawking entropy of supersymmetric black holes in $AdS_6$: Introduction and conclusions

-However, the AdS/CFT dictionary \cite{Maldacena:1997re} states that the partition function of the boundary field theory is dual to the on-shell action of the bulk quantum gravity.
-In this paper, we aim to explain the microscopic counting of $AdS_6$ black hole entropy via topologically twisted index.
-We will show that the on-shell action equals the Bekenstein-Hawking entropy of supersymmetric black holes after holographic renormalization \cite{Bianchi:2001de, Bianchi:2001kw}.
-We closely follow the parellel calculation performed for supersymmetric black holes in $AdS_4$ \cite{Halmagyi:2017hmw}.{\footnote{See also \cite{Azzurli:2017kxo, Cabo-Bizet:2017xdr} for related works in $AdS_4$.
-In \cite{Cabo-Bizet:2018ehj}, renormalized on-shell action was also calculated as an entropy function for five-dimensional rotating black holes in relation with \cite{Hosseini:2017mds, Hosseini:2018dob}.}}
+In this paper, we show that the on-shell action equals the Bekenstein-Hawking entropy of supersymmetric black holes by holographic renormalization, \cite{Bianchi:2001de, Bianchi:2001kw}.
+We closely follow the parallel calculation performed for supersymmetric black holes in $AdS_4$ in \cite{Halmagyi:2017hmw}.
+See \cite{Azzurli:2017kxo, Cabo-Bizet:2017xdr} for the related works in $AdS_4$.

+In addition, we compute the on-shell actions of the supersymmetric black strings and branes which are interpolating solutions between the boundary of $AdS_6$ and the horizon of $AdS_3\,\times\,H^3$ and $AdS_4\,\times\,\Sigma_{\mathfrak{g}}$, respectively, \cite{Nunez:2001pt}.
+The on-shell actions of the black strings and branes reproduce the central charge and the three-sphere free energy of 2d and 3d field theories, respectively, \cite{Bobev:2017uzs}.

 We make some comments on our results.
-First, mainly, we will consider the supersymmetric black hole solution found in \cite{Suh:2018tul} in $F(4)$ gauged supergravity in six dimensions \cite{Romans:1985tw}.
-The full black hole solution is an interpolating geometry between the asymptotic $AdS_6$ boundary at $r_0\,=\,0$ and the $AdS_2\,\times\,H^2\,\times\,H^2$ horizon at $r_h\,=\,\infty$.
-However, we do not need the explicit form of the black hole solution, and the boundary asymptotics will do enough.
-Second, however, the supersymmetry of our black hole solution is essential.
-We heavily depend on the supersymmetry equations in the course of holographic renormalization to obtain the on-shell action.
+First, we do not need the explicit form of the black hole solutions and the boundary asymptotics will be enough.
+Second, the supersymmetry of the black hole solutions is essential.
+The calculation uses the supersymmetry equations in the course of holographic renormalization to obtain the on-shell action.
+Third, we find that the counterterms precisely match the counterterms for general solutions of $F(4)$ gauged supergravity derived in \cite{Alday:2014rxa, Alday:2014bta}.
+They were already employed for calculations of supersymmetric Renyi entropy in \cite{Alday:2014fsa, Hama:2014iea}.
+It gives a nontrivial verification of counterterms we employ.
+Fourth, we calculate the on-shell actions of supersymmetric $AdS_6$ black holes, strings and branes.
+It reveals a uniform structure of on-shell actions of black objects obtained from topological twist in $F(4)$ gauged supergravity, \cite{Romans:1985tw}.

-In section 2, we review $F(4)$ gauged supergravity in six dimensions and the supersymmetric $AdS_6$ black hole solution found in \cite{Suh:2018tul}.
-In section 3, we calculate the renormalized on-shell action and prove that it equals the Bekenstein-Hawking entropy of the black holes.
+In section 2, we present $F(4)$ gauged supergravity in the Euclidean spacetime.
+In section 3, for the supersymmetric $AdS_6$ black hole solution from $F(4)$ gauged supergravity, \cite{Suh:2018tul}, we calculate the renormalized on-shell action and prove that it equals the Bekenstein-Hawking entropy of the black holes.
+In section 4 and 5, we calculate the on-shell actions of supersymmetric black string and brane solutions, \cite{Nunez:2001pt}, and show that they reproduce the central charge and the three-sphere free energy of 2d and 3d dual field theories, respectively.
+In appendix A, we review the counterterms for pure $AdS$ gravity theories in diverse dimensions.
+In appendix B, we review the counterterms for $F(4)$ gauged supergravity in \cite{Alday:2014rxa, Alday:2014bta}.